garrettgu10/ghidra-wasm-plugin/README.md

 Module to load WebAssembly files into Ghidra, supporting disassembly and decompilation.

+This plugin borrows loader functionality from this repo: https://github.com/andr3colonel/ghidra_wasm

 Currently able to disassemble and decompile simple modules, still needs some debugging and feature work to be production-ready.

 ![image](https://user-images.githubusercontent.com/10344380/124648385-cea1cd80-de5c-11eb-81b6-d2e0039e1a0f.png)